XRG2014/yes-a-shell/README.md

 # Yes command for iOS/iPadOS [a-Shell](https://holzschu.github.io/a-Shell_iOS)
-The classic yes command from linux now made for iOS/iPadOS a-Shell.
+The classic "yes" command from linux now made for iOS/iPadOS a-Shell.

 Coded in python.

-### Install (for a-Shell):
+### Install:

 Run these commands in a-Shell: